More than 90% of online experiences begin with a search engine, with Google receiving over 63,000 searches per second on any given day.

 - Over 40 percent of revenue is captured by organic traffic.

-Not only that, but it seems most businesses are still on board with SEO.
-In fact, the amount brands and agencies spend on SEO is expected to reach $79.27 billion by 2020.
+Not only that, but it seems most businesses are still on board with SEO, with companies spending more than $65 billion on SEO each year.

-But even with these updates, there is always room for optimizing a website, and SEO is perpetually evolving and growing with the algorithm updates, changes in technology and user experience.
+But even with these updates, there is always room for optimizing a website, and SEO is perpetually evolving along with the algorithm updates, changes in technology, and the user experience.

 And though none of them have replaced the need for traditional SEO, they have changed how we approach it.